Table of Contents

 Some of the out-of-the-box players have support for showing subtitles or providing a language selection box.

 However subtitle support varies greatly from player to player.
-In addition player support for more current playout formats like MPEG-DASH can vary from month to month.
-Please make sure you are using the latest version of your player and you are aware of it's limitations regarding subtitle support.
+Player support for more current playout formats like MPEG-DASH can even vary from month to month.
+Please make sure you are using the latest version of your player and make yourself aware of its limitations regarding subtitle support.

-Toggling subtitles on and off at the encoder side is not supported: streams are announced once and should stay the same during the event.
+Toggling subtitles on and off at the encoder side is not supported: streams can only be announced once and should stay the same during the event.

-In Live playout DASH players may not be fully support multiple subtitle tracks.
+In Live playout DASH players may not fully support multiple subtitle tracks.

 Subtitles for HLS require at least version 4 of the HLS protocol.

 Make sure to set this using the --hls.client_manifest_version option:

 If both WVTT and TTML-based subtitle are ingested for a given language, both

 tracks will be advertised in the master playlist.
 To exclude the TTML-based